RasaHQ/rasa/docs/nlu/using-bert.rst

 Results
 -------

-We've summerised the results into two charts, one for intents and one for entities.
+We've summarised the results into two charts, one for intents and one for entities.